gandm/language-babel/README.md

   }
 }
 ```
 When moving around a JSX block  language-babel reformats the preceding JSX lines automatically.
 Lines following the cursor are not indented.
 This is to protect the source code following incomplete JSX from being processed.
-Optionally, a command `language-babel:auto-indent-react-jsx` allows text to be automatically indented on the current and preceding rows.
-This can be mapped as a keyboard shortcut if required.
 The user should correctly position the first JSX element as auto-indenting will not do this.

 There is also a command - `language-babel:toggle-auto-indent-jsx` that toggles automatic JSX formatting on/off for individual files.
 This can be mapped to a keyboard shortcut if needed.